ercdndrs/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 - Pico W (UART mode)
 - Pico 2 W (UART mode)

 The HID keyboard is just a standard USB keyboard.
 Since it is not a controller, it cannot be used to play the Nintendo Switch.
-But it can be used to enter text fields include code entries.
+But it can be used to enter text fields as well as code entry.

 ### How to Connect: